 ALERT The camera's protection function may have activated because camera temperature is too high.
 Turn off the camera and wait until it cools down before trying to use it again.
 Battery is low.
 Battery power is low.
-Cannot find the file.
+Can not find the file.
 The image you specified with the slideshow "Images" setting cannot be found.
 Change the "Images" setting (page 116) and try again.
 Cannot register any more files.
 You are attempting to save a user BEST SHOT scene in the "SCENE" folder when the folder already contains 999 user scenes.
-Card ERROR There is something wrong with the memory card.
+Card ERROR 1)There is something wrong with the memory card.
 Turn off the camera, remove the memory card and then reload it into the camera.
 If this message re-appears when you turn the camera back on, format the memory card (page 167).
-Card ERROR IMPORTANT!
-Formatting a memory card deletes all its files.
+Card ERROR • Formatting a memory card deletes all its files.
 Before formatting, try transferring recoverable files to a computer or some other storage device.
+2)Are you trying to use an Eye-Fi card?
+This camera does not support use of an Eye-Fi card.
 Check connections!
 You are attempting to connect the camera to a printer while the camera's USB settings are not compatible with the USB system of the printer (page 132).
-Connecting to the network Camera power was turned off while image data was being copied to a computer or other device using a FlashAir card or an Eye-Fi card (pages 152, 153).
-Files could not be saved because battery is low.
+File could not be saved because battery is low.
 Battery power is low, so an image file could not be saved.
 Folder cannot be created.
 You are trying to record a file while there are already 9999 files stored in the 999th folder.
-If you want to record more, delete files you no longer need (page 34).
+If you want to record more, delete files you no longer need (page 33).
 LENS ERROR This message appears and the camera turns off whenever the lens performs some unexpected operation.
 If the same message appears after you turn power back on, contact a CASIO authorized service center or your original retailer.
 LENS ERROR 2 The Anti Shake unit of the camera may be malfunctioning.
 If the same message appears after you turn power back on, contact your retailer or a CASIO authorized service center.
 Load paper!
 The printer ran out of paper while printing.